hsheth2/cava-ppa/README.md

    interactive shell.
 Follow the commands printed out at the end.
 4. To test that it builds successfully, execute `./tester.sh` and run the commands printed by the `ppa.sh` script.

+## Notes
+- The `bzr dh-make` didn't work for me on Ubuntu 18 or 20 -- that's why the `ppa.sh` script is based on xenial.
+- `pbuilder-dist` requires `--privileged` when run within Docker because of this bug: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=930684.
+- The way this is set up, both `ppa.sh` and `tester.sh` create Docker containers.
+They share a Docker volume, which contains all the files related to the deployment.

 ## References
 - https://packaging.ubuntu.com/html/packaging-new-software.html